abessudnov/ruCasualtiesPublic/replicationAnalysis.md

-Russian military losses in Ukraine
+Russian military fatalities in Ukraine
 ================
-December 2022
+April 2023

 #### The replication analysis for A.Bessudnov.
-(2022).
-“Ethnic and regional inequalities in the Russian military fatalities in the 2022 war in Ukraine”.
+(2023).
+“Ethnic and regional inequalities in the Russian military fatalities in Ukraine: Preliminary findings from crowdsourced data”.
 SocArXiv. <https://osf.io/preprints/socarxiv/s43yf> .
 DOI 10.31235/osf.io/s43yf .

 ``` r
 library(tidyverse)